-As lead auditor for the audit of the consolidated financial report of PhosEnergy Limited for the year ended 31 December 2017, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As lead auditor for the audit of the consolidated financial report of PhosEnergy Limited for the year ended 31 December 2018, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-- a) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) any applicable code of professional conduct in relation to the audit.
+- (a) the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (b) any applicable code of professional conduct in relation to the audit.

-Perth, Western Australia 26 March 2018

-L Di Giallonardo Partner
+Perth, Western Australia 29 March 2019 L Di Giallonardo Partner hlb.com.au

-Siallounds.
+Biallounds.